redox-os/website/content/news/this-week-in-redox-22.md

 So let's get started!

 In **kernel** land initial support for symbol lookup and symbol name demangling were added both of which should make the traces more readable and kernel debugging a bit easier. **Ion** got a better implementation of globs parsing.
-Also in **Ion** indexing arrays with negative indices is now supported. **TFS** has added support for ATA trimming!
+Also in **Ion** indexing arrays with negative indices is now supported.
+The `ping` utility was added to netutils and the network stack supports ICMP.
+Work on **TFS** continues and support for ATA trimming was recently added!
 But without a doubt the star of this week is the addition of a **Rust** package into the cookbook.
-Yes you can do a `pkg install rust` from the console within Redox!
+Yes! you can do a `pkg install rust` from the console within Redox!
 The new rust package aims to simplify the development experience and also paves the way for make Redox self-hosting!

 # What's new in Redox?